cagaananhans-dotcom/Caga-anan_HansUriel_ShoppingCartActivity/README.md

 • Used a constructor for ease of data storing.

+• Removed organized formatting as it looks complicated.

 AI USAGE IN THIS PROJECT:

-• “How can I align product names and prices in C# console output so it looks organized?”
-(Cleaner output formatting)